EVERSE-ResearchSoftware/RSQKit/pages/tasks/archiving_software.md

 Several archival solutions for research software are emerging:

-- {% tool "softwareheritage" %} can provide an universal archive of source code, capturing the development history of open-source software at scale.
+- {% tool "software-heritage" %} can provide an universal archive of source code, capturing the development history of open-source software at scale.
 - {% tool "reprozip" %} captures the execution environment of research software, enabling portability and reproducibility across platforms.
 - {% tool "guix" %} / {% tool "nixos" %} are functional package managers that enable reproducible builds and isolated software environments.
-- Containers (e.g., {% tool "docker" %}, {% tool "singularity" %}) are popular tools for bundling applications with dependencies, especially in high-performance computing.
+- Containers (e.g., {% tool "docker" %}, {% tool "singularityce" %}) are popular tools for bundling applications with dependencies, especially in high-performance computing.
 - VM snapshots are used when containerisation is not feasible, particularly for GUI-based or legacy software.
 - Institutional repositories and {% tool "zenodo" %} provide [DOI-backed software][software_identifiers] archiving linked to publications, ensuring persistent citation and access.
 - [RO-Crate](https://www.researchobject.org/ro-crate/) has an honourable mention here, while it is not an archival mechanism it is a critical metadata format that ensures items (e.g., [workflows](computational_workflows)) that are archived are described, understandable and reusable.